Shubhanshu156/Earthquake-Tracker/README.md

 * Search feature, user can search earchquakes by country name or by magnitude

 ### MAP API Key
-You will need to register a Key for Google Map API for this project,</br> go to API Console https://support.google.com/googleapi/answer/6158862?hl=en.
+You will need to register a Key for Google Map API for this project, go to API Console </br>
+https://support.google.com/googleapi/answer/6158862?hl=en.
 And then Use your API key as the value</br> for google_maps_key in the strings.xml file under the res/values directory.

 ### USGS API